Brigg-commit/alx-low_level_programming/0x10-variadic_functions/README.md

 # C - Variadic functions
 # Test ✔️
-<a href ="tests">tests : Folder of test files.
+<a href ="tests">tests</a> : Folder of test files.
 Provided by Holberton School.
 # Header File 📁
-<a href ="variadic_function.h"> variadic_functions.h : Header file containing definitions and prototypes for all types and functions written in the project.
+<a href ="variadic_function.h"> variadic_functions.h</a>: Header file containing definitions and prototypes for all types and functions written in the project.

       <table>
          <tr>